 “It is the opinion of the panel that Collier County absolutely has a housing affordability problem,” according to the Urban Land Institute (ULI) report, which can be found here.

-Approximately 40,000 people commute daily from outside of Collier County.
-These employees work in Collier but live in Lee, Charlotte or other counties where they spend their wages on rent, taxes, mortgages, groceries, gas and other necessities.
+A 2023 FGCU Lutgert College of Business Regional Economic Research Institute and Lightcast report found that 52,749 people commute to work every day from outside of Collier County.
+Almost 30%,or more than 15,800, of these commuters are coming from east coast counties.
+These commuters represent employees who work in Collier but live in Lee, Charlotte or other counties in which they spend their wages on rent, taxes, mortgages, groceries, gas and other necessities.
 Many public-sector employees and large segments of the private sector simply cannot afford to live in Collier County.
-Their daily commutes from neighboring communities add to traffic congestion, and diminish quality of life and active citizen participation.
+Their daily commutes from neighboring communities add to traffic congestion and diminish quality of life and active citizen participation.

 Providing access to affordable housing closer to jobs reduces commute times and costs, increases quality of life and assists in supporting a healthy local economy.
 That is why the county is working to address the issue in a variety of ways, including the creation of special incentives for developers to provide housing at affordable prices in their plans and offering programs to assist prospective homebuyers and renters.
 Current examples of communities with housing affordability options include Allura, Bristol Pines, and Dockside among others.